dmailloux/LearnProgrammingWithPython/Week1/README.md

 Now run `chef.py` and see what happens.

-## Homework
+## Assignment

-Using what you now know, create a new program that will prompt a user for a number, then once the user has entered that number, prompts them for another number, adds them together and writes the result to the terminal.
+Using what you now know, create a new program that will

+1. prompt a user for a number
+2. then once the user has entered that number, prompt them for another number
+3. add those two numbers together and write the result to the terminal

 Did something unexpected happen?
 Why?
-Review the material in this lesson and you will find the answer.
+Review the material in this lesson if you get stuck.

 The sample programs can be found under the `Examples` folder up above.